In this guide, you will learn

 - Avoid system-generated parameters (especially for product pages)

-For our Lenovo Laptop example, here’s an example of a good URL:-
+For our Lenovo Laptop example, here’s an example of a good and bad way of writing a URL:-

 Reviews also play an important role towards your SEO.
 After all, reviews contribute to the content on your product page.